-This question doesn’t show on all utterances.
-If you look back at my task command dialog, I didn’t have this Did Alexa do what you wanted? option.
+This question doesn’t show in all utterances.
+For example, if you look back at my task command dialog, I didn’t have this Did Alexa do what you wanted? option.
 Instead, I opted to delete the recording using the Delete voice recordings link at the bottom of each recording panel.
+Think of this step as similar to deleting your browser’s web history.
 You can see an example above.

 How to Delete Alexa History

 If Alexa continually misunderstands you, you might consider deleting all your recordings instead of individual ones.
 This is effectively retraining Alexa’s voice recognition.
-The help documentation does mention that it may degrade your Alexa experience.
+However, the help documentation does mention that it may degrade your Alexa experience.
 I’d probably be inclined to call support first in case the device is defective.